Wingeel, Victoria

 Wingeel is a locality in Victoria, Australia.
 The locality straddles both the Colac Otway Shire and the Golden Plains Shire, the former containing the largest portion.
 In the 2021 census, Wingeel had a population of 26.

+History

 The Western standard gauge railway line passes through Wingeel.

 The name is attested as early as 1859, with a listing in The Age for "Country Lots" in Geelong, stating:

 Wingeel, situated immediately north of the home station of Messrs Thomas Russell and Co., at the Long Water Hole, and on and near the Warrambine Creek, west of the parish of Shelford, being portions 11 to 18, 20, 22 to 27, 31 to 38, and 40 to 42, containing from 112 to 194 acres.
-Upset price, ₤1 per acre.
+Upset price, £1 per acre.

 Like much of the Western District, the Wingeel area was subject to land subdivision as a result of the Soldier Settlement Scheme in 1950.
 The region was split up and designated to 10 property owners in the 'Subdivision of the Southern Portion of Barunah Plains Estate', the property owners being: